 His goal was to give all American children, regardless of economic status, the invaluable gift of summer camp and a consistent year-round program.
 Morry was working on achieving this goal when his life was taken in a plane crash in 1994.

 Determined to make Morry’s dream a reality, his friends, colleagues, family and campers created Morry’s Camp the following year.
 Every year since, the program has grown in scope and impact into the Project Morry you see today.
-From its beginnings as a summer camp, Project Morry is now a robust nine-year program that supports the academic and life success of hundreds of young people year-round.
+From its beginnings as a summer camp, Project Morry is now a robust ten-year program that supports the academic and life success of hundreds of young people year-round.

 The incredible partnerships with our community, donors and young people has allowed our programs to flourish and enabled new programs to take shape as we carry out our mission together.